 Thanks to Airbnb we can now experience our destinations like a local.
 And that doesn’t stop with accommodations.

-Besides accommodations, Airbnb also offers ‘Experiences’, organized by locals.
+Besides accommodations, Airbnb also offers ‘Experiences’, organised by locals.
 Experiences range from family dinners to surf classes and are one of the best ways to immerse in the local culture.

 GeckoRoutes view is that travellers choose a destination because of the things to do at the destination.
 And that is also why we think ‘Experiences’ will become one of the most important products for online travel bookings.